-Click on the "Recently Used" tab in the browser extension to find the list of recently accessed passwords.
+Click the Recently Used tab in the browser extension to find the list of recently accessed passwords.

-You can copy username or password for pasting them at some other place as required.
+Copy username or password for pasting them at some other place as required.

-You can download the digital files, certificates and documents from the extension as required.
+Download the digital files, certificates and documents from the extension as required.

 If you have configured access control workflow in your web console for an extra level of security, the browser extension will also prompt users to raise access requests and a comment or ticket id to access passwords.
 The administrators can either grant or deny approvals to user access requests as and when required.